Quick Summary:

 - Interest on home loan (for self-occupied property)

-Only a few benefits, like the standard deduction of тВ╣50,000 and family pension deduction, are allowed.
+Only a few benefits are allowed, like the standard deduction of ₹50,000 and family pension deduction.,

 Is the new tax regime mandatory for all taxpayers?

 No, the new tax regime is not mandatory.
-It has been made the default option from FY 2023тАУ24 onwards, but taxpayers are free to opt for the old regime by informing their employer or selecting it while filing their income tax return.
+It has been made the default option from FY 2023–24 onwards, but taxpayers can opt for the old regime by informing their employer or selecting it while filing their income tax return.
 You should choose based on which regime offers lower tax liability after considering all applicable deductions and exemptions.

 Disclaimer: Investments in securities markets are subject to market risks.
 Read all the related documents carefully before investing.
 The securities quoted are exemplary and are not recommendatory.